About Us

 Pakan Meni

 Professor Eli Sánchez (Pakan Meni) is a teacher and a leading expert on the Shipibo-Konibo language.
 He has worked on many language projects, including primary school textbooks, traditional storybooks, and official translations as a founding member of ARIAP.
-He offers Shipibo-Konibo language instruction through private lessons and Jakon Joi, as well as translation services.
+He offers Shipibo-Konibo language instruction through private lessons and is our main consultant in our online courses.

 Xawan Rabi